As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 Plugin Usage

-To access and configure your Link widgets, choose Appearance > Widgets in the WP dashboard navigation menu …
+To access and configure your Link widgets, go to the WP navigation menu and choose Appearance > Widgets …

-The ‘Widgets’ page will load in your browser.
+This brings up the ‘Widgets’ page in your browser.

 (Links widget)

-Drag the ‘Links’ widget to one of your active widget bars and drop it wherever you want the links to display …
+To make the ‘Links’ widget active, drag the widget to one of your active widget areas and drop it wherever you want the links to show up …

-(Add a links widget to your widget bar)
+(Drag & drop the links widget to add it to your widget bar)

 The Links widget provides a number of options.
-You can specify what information you would like displayed about your links and how many links you want to display on your sidebar …
+For example, you can specify what information you want to show about your links and how many links you want displayed on your sidebar menu …

-You can add as many link widgets as you want.
-This lets you add and display lists of links on your site …
+You can add as many link widgets to your sidebars and footers as you want.
+This allows you to add and feature specific lists of links throughout your site …

-After configuring the links widget, click Save to update your settings.
-Your link section will appear on your sidebar …
+When you have finished setting up the Links widget, click Save to update your settings.
+Your links should show on your sidebar menu …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need more help using widgets?
-Go here to learn more about configuring widgets:
+Need more help with widgets?
+To learn more about using widgets, refer to this article:

-If you have loads of links, the Links Manager plugin allows you to easily administer these with search, filter, and sort functions.
+If you have many links, the Link Manager plugin allows you to easily administer these with searching, filtering, and sorting functionality.

 Sort Links Function

-To sort links, hover your cursor over the title of the column you want to sort and click on the black triangle displayed next to the column title …
+To sort links, hover your mouse over the title of the column you want to sort and click on the black triangle displayed next to the column title …

-You can easily search links using the search function
+You can search for links using the ‘Search Links’ function …

 This brings up a list of all links listed under a specific link category …